 The two prongs to the left of the bracket entry are what hold the V shaped metal strip in place.

 The lantern was restored on the 25th May 2005.
 The bowl and metallic components were all cleaned, but I decided to paint the canopy as some of the marks on it could not be removed despite a variety of substances being tried on them.

 The inside of the canopy was also repainted.
-I had originally thought that this area was left unpainted, like with the Atlas version, however the white started to show through as I cleaned the individual ridges with a soapy sponge.
+Originally, I had thought that this area was left unpainted, as with the Atlas version; however, the white started to show through as I cleaned the individual ridges with a soapy sponge.

 Thorn Beta 5 | Designplan Concourse